eivind-win/coffeshop-eivind/README.md

 3. Create a container registry in Azure.

 4. Create two Azure container instances (ACI) that runs the website in both London and New York.
-It has to be in different regions because.
+It has to be in different regions to be redundant.

 5. Then loadbalance those two with geo-redundancy.
 We chose Traffic Manager.
-Can use Front door as well.

 6. Create a storage account with blob storage and create a lifecycle management rule that says move to Archive tier after 30 days.
 Here we created a SAS key that can last for x amount of time.

+7. Create a static web app that displays pictures from the blob container.

 ## User accounts